Steve Furst

-Steven Jonathan Furst (born 3 September 1967) is a British comedian, actor and writer.
+Steven Jonathan Furst (born 3 September 1967) is a Northern Irish comedian, actor and writer.
 He has appeared regularly on television, including the BBC comedy series Little Britain, does voice-over work, and appeared in the Orange mobile phone cinema adverts in the UK (with Brennan Brown), playing a spoof studio executive.
 Furst also performs as cabaret character Lenny Beige.

 Comedy career

 Furst first worked in comedy writing for Chris Evans's Power Up show on BSB's Power Station music channel in 1990.
 He then set up Britain's first comedy magazine, The Heckler.
 In 1992, he worked as a stand-up comedian and promoter, founding comedy nights such as The Double Six Club, The Youth Club, and The Regency Rooms.

 Lenny Beige

 Furst also works under the name Lenny Beige, promoted comedy nights (started on the Regency Rooms) and fought the 1997 general election in Putney under that name, and had 2 series on BBC Choice with guests including Terry Wogan, Davina McCall, Claudia Winkleman, Chas & Dave, Tony Hadley and many more.